saantanavitor/saantanavitor/README.md

 👨🏽‍💻 About me:

-• 📚 I’m currently learning: Fullstack development with React and Node.js.
+• 📚 I’m currently learning: React and NodeJS / Python and Django.

 • ℹ️ Hobbies: Games 🎮 | Music 🎧 | Exercise 🏃 |